orangebester/whosellswater_bot_repo/README.md

 # whosellswater_bot
-tg-bot defining which seller sells water depending on today or exact date
+tg-bot defining which seller sells water depending on today or exact date, sweetheart